-Financial Regulations to regulate and control financial affairs and accounting procedures should assist compliance with the Accounts and Audit Regulations 2015 and to reflect the guidance and good practice detailed in the "Joint Panel on Accountability and Governance Practitioners' Guide" (March 2024).
+Financial Regulations to regulate and control financial affairs and accounting procedures should assist compliance with the Accounts and Audit Regulations 2015 and to reflect the guidance and good practice detailed in the "Practitioners' Guide - governance and accountability for smaller authorities in England" (March 2025).
 Therefore, their adoption is essential to help control risk.